Primates in Uganda

-Primates are animals which to some degree retain a primitive body plan which they share with other unrelated arboreal mammals such as squirrels, tree shrews and possums.
-They are long backed and short necked with five-fingered, clinging hands and feet.
-The fore-arms are linked to the chest by collar bones and the head has forward-oriented eyes and short flexible neck.
-Owing to their locomotive techniques, they have developed specialized features e.g. relatively slow and careful climbers have a powerful grip in their hands and feet while fast branch runners have long tails for balance, long flexible backs, narrow hands and fingers, small thumbs and well developed bi-focal vision which helps them assess distance and space.
+Primates are animals that to some degree retain a primitive body plan which they share with other unrelated arboreal mammals such as squirrels, tree shrews, and possums.
+Primates are long-backed and short-necked with five-fingered, clinging hands and feet.
+The forearms are linked to the chest by collar bones and the head has forward-oriented eyes and a short flexible neck.
+Owing to their locomotive techniques, primates have developed specialized features e.g. relatively slow and careful climbers have a powerful grip on their hands and feet while fast branch runners have long tails for balance, long flexible backs, narrow hands and fingers, small thumbs, and well developed bi-focal vision which helps them assess distance and space.

 On average, a female chimpanzee weighs 30kg while a male one is between 26 and 40kg.

-A chimpanzee is a strong ape which has long, tufted black hair, bare face, bare prominent ears and bare parts of the abdomen.
-It has brows which are rounded and the margins of the nostrils are scarcely raised.
+A chimpanzee is a strong ape in the primates family that has long, tufted black hair, a bare face, bare prominent ears, and bare parts of the abdomen.
+It has brows that are rounded and the margins of the nostrils are scarcely raised.
 Female chimpanzees are slightly lighter than males and manifest a pink swelling of the ano-genital skin which declines in size due to the cycle of the menstrual period.

-They mainly live in forests and forest galleries stretching into savannah woodlands.
+These apes(Primates) mainly live in forests and forest galleries stretching into savanna woodlands.
 Chimpanzees also frequent lowland and mountain forests, manifesting a preference for mixed and colonizing communities.

 Half of their consumed foods are leaves but bark and stems form an important diet.
 Animal foods range from termites, insects, birds, eggs and to nestlings.
 Small mammals are taken occasionally while preferred foods are figs and fruits, chimpanzees may spend their time feeding on a few species.

 They form social communities of between 15 and 20 animals within large territories that are defended by both sexes but mostly males.
 Only females cross the community boundaries.
-Adult males are fiercely intolerant of their counter parts in neighbouring groups.
+Adult males are fiercely intolerant of their counterparts in neighboring groups.
 Immigrant females are generally accepted into groups but their offspring may be attacked and killed.

 A female gorilla on average weighs 114kg while a male one, called the Silverback, is between 160 and 210kg.

-Gorillas are very large barrel-chested apes with relatively even hair, a bare black face and chest and small ears.
-They have bar shaped brows which are joined and the nostril margins are raised.
+Gorillas are very large barrel-chested apes with relatively even hair, a bare black face, chest, and small ears.
+They have bar-shaped brows that are joined and the nostril margins are raised.
 Female gorillas are far much smaller compared to males.
 The belly of a wild gorilla is much more massive than in captive specimens.
 The long blue-black coat of the mountain gorilla differs from the shorter and sparser brownish coat of the lowland forms.
 The saddle of the mature males becomes grey or white with age hence the name ‘silver’ for old males.

 STATUS OF MOUNTAIN GORILLA FAMILIES IN BWINDI IMPENETRABLE FOREST AND MGAHINGA NATIONAL PARKS

-The Ugandan Wildlife Authority regularly monitor and update their information on the 14 Gorilla Families; as of March 2016, the following details have been summarized by Gorilla Family name:
+The Uganda Wildlife Authority regularly monitors and updates its information on the 14 Gorilla Families; as of March 2016, the following details have been summarized by Gorilla Family name: